linsnotes/E-Calligraphy/README.md

 ## Support
 For support, please open an issue in the GitHub repository.

-## Author
-[Your Name or Your Organization's Name]

 ## Contributing
 Contributions to the Stroke Order Quiz are welcome.
-Please read the CONTRIBUTING.md file for guidelines on how to contribute.

 ## Acknowledgements
 Special thanks to [Chanind Thitiwat](https://chanind.github.io/) for creating Hanzi Writer, making the development of this application possible.